stefansbv/transfer/README.md

 Version: 0.18

-A tool created to transfer and transform data between files and databases using recipes.
+Transform and transfer data between files and databases using recipes.

 Disclaimer
 ----------

 This is a tool from my toolbox.
-It is designed to work with small datasets and while it is quite flexible but it is also quite slow.
+It is designed to work with small datasets and while it is quite flexible it is also quite slow.

 See also the `License And Copyright` section at the end of this README document.
 TODO!